 The proposals to amend the articles of incorporation to provide for annual election of all directors and to eliminate all supermajority voting requirements require the vote of 80 percent of the outstanding shares.
-For these items, abstentions have the same effect as a vote against the proposals.
+For these items, abstentions and broker nonvotes have the same effect as a vote against the proposals.